 Outside of the Tiered Rent Reform Demonstration, EHA is permitted to utilize additional MTW waivers.
 Waivers in this section apply to all HCVP households, including Special Purpose Vouchers, unless otherwise noted.
 EHA must receive additional approval to apply these waivers to Mainstream, Non-Elderly Disabled (NED), and Emergency Housing Vouchers (EHV).
-EHA will make the request upon approval of its MTW Supplement.
+EHA has made this request related to EHVs and will updated the Administrative Plan upon obtaining HUD approval.